gvwilson/thirdbit/_posts/2015/2015-01-04-future-and-funding-of-science.md

   and aging populations in the industrialized world are all going to hit us at more or less the same time.
-  Research that doesn't directly address one or more of these problems will be sidelined in favor of research that does&mdash;basically, trips to Mars and LHC-style "big physics" will be starved so that climatology, ecology<sup><a href="#1">1</a></sup>,
+  Research that doesn't directly address one or more of these problems will be sidelined in favor of research that does–basically, trips to Mars and LHC-style "big physics" will be starved so that climatology, ecology<sup><a href="#1">1</a></sup>,